It! The Living Colossus: Powers and abilities

 Bob O'Bryan becomes It! through mind transferal into an animated stone statue and its composition had been altered by the Kigors.
 It has tremendous strength, stamina, and durability, as well as the ability to fly via gravity manipulation.
 As a statue, It! can survive underwater without air.
 However, it is vulnerable to nerve or knockout gas, which forces the command intelligence back into its original body.

 "Special psychokinetic nerve endings" implanted by the Kigors allow It! to be animated, either directly (as with those aliens) or by psychic transference (as with O'Bryan).

 Other versions

-Clones of It the Living Colossus

 Reed Richards made a duplicate of It! using the "Ionic Inanimate Matter Converter".
 It was sent to oppose the Cosmic Cube-empowered Doctor Doom.

-Another duplicate of It!, as well as a second brown version of the creature, fought on behalf of the terrorist front organization H.A.T.E., defending the secret State 51 installation from the Nextwave squad.
+Another duplicate of It!, as well as a second brown version of the creature, fought on behalf of the terrorist front organization H.A.T.E., defending the secret State 51 installation from Nextwave.

-Other characters named It

-There have been other characters in the Marvel Universe known as "It".
-These include: